-Tesla Motors, Inc.’s operations management (OM) practices address the objectives in the 10 strategic decisions for optimal productivity in all areas of the automotive business.
-These 10 strategic decision areas require operations managers to maintain best practices to ensure streamlining, effectiveness and high productivity in the organization.
+Tesla, Inc.’s (formerly Tesla Motors, Inc.) operations management (OM) practices address the objectives in the 10 strategic decisions for optimal productivity in all areas of the automotive and energy solutions business.
+These 10 strategic decision areas require operations managers to maintain best practices to ensure streamlining, operational effectiveness and high productivity in the organization.
 In this business analysis case, Tesla’s global expansion plans depend on the success of these practices in optimizing productivity and overall performance.
 Also, the company’s technological innovation goals support and depend on OM performance.
 For example, the productivity of Tesla’s automobile manufacturing performance depends on operations management effectiveness, such as in the area of inventory management and supply chain management.
 In relation, OM procedures depend on Tesla’s vision and mission statements, which define much of the company’s strategies and tactics.
 Operations management prowess contributes to high productivity and the growth of the business despite negative external forces.

-As an increasingly popular manufacturer of electric vehicles, Tesla must keep improving these practices for operational competence against other automakers.

-Tesla Motors, Inc. uses operations management (OM) best practices to maximize productivity while minimizing costs, based on the 10 strategic decision areas.
+As an increasingly popular manufacturer of electric vehicles, Tesla Inc. must keep improving these practices for operational competence against other automakers, such as Toyota Motor Corporation, General Motors Company, Ford Motor Company, Honda Motor Company, Volkswagen, Bavarian Motor Works (BMW), and Nissan Motor Company.
+Tesla uses operations management (OM) best practices to maximize productivity while minimizing costs, based on the 10 strategic decision areas.
 This optimal operational condition contributes to Tesla’s ability to sell its products at reasonable prices, given current market forces and cost of materials.

-Tesla Motors, Inc.’s Operations Management, 10 Decision Areas
+Tesla, Inc.’s Operations Management, 10 Decision Areas

 4. Location Strategy.
 Logistics and nearness to markets, resources and suppliers are considered in this strategic decision area of operations management.
 In terms of resources, Tesla’s operations managers utilize its global reach.
 For example, suppliers in the United States, Europe, and Asia provide some of the basic components for the company’s electric automobiles and other products.
-Tesla Inc.’s marketing mix also involves company-owned stores and galleries in malls and other key locations to maximize sales personnel productivity and access to the target market.
+Tesla Inc.’s marketing mix or 4Ps also involves company-owned stores and galleries in malls and other key locations to maximize sales personnel productivity and access to the target market.
 This OM approach involves high-density areas for displays and sales transactions, considering the company’s relatively high prices and specialization in electric vehicles and energy products.

 5. Layout Design and Strategy.
 In this strategic decision area, operations management is concerned with achieving optimal flow of resources and information.
 In Tesla’s case, layouts are designed to maximize capacity utilization of facilities, especially buildings used for manufacturing electric vehicles.
 Also, the company employs advanced computing and networking technologies for internal communications.
 These approaches increase productivity in Tesla’s operations.
 The company also minimizes distances among intermediary processes in its manufacturing operations.
 An example of such minimization is the Nevada Gigafactory, which helps reduce production costs along with vertical integration.

 9. Scheduling.
 This strategic decision area focuses on short-term and intermediate schedules for resource utilization.
-Operations managers at Tesla Motors, Inc. address these concerns through market-based scheduling, combined with automated processes for maximum efficiency.
+Operations managers at Tesla, Inc. address these concerns through market-based scheduling, combined with automated processes for maximum efficiency.
 In market-based scheduling, the company monitors actual market demand and uses the resulting data as basis for scheduling automobile production.
 On the other hand, Tesla’s operations management supports scheduling activities with automation to minimize errors and delays, thereby enhancing productivity.

 10. Maintenance.
 Adequacy of resources and production capacity are the objectives in this strategic decision area of operations management.
 Tesla ensures resource adequacy through regular inventory monitoring that readily responds to shifts in market demand.
 The company addresses the objective of adequate production capacity through a small but significant degree of redundant processes and production resources.
 For example, Tesla maintains excess production capacity in some of its facilities.
 Such redundancy allows the company to rapidly increase its production in response to spikes in market demand for electric vehicles.
 These operations management approaches create resilience and responsiveness in Tesla’s productivity.